WarRaft/BNI/README.md

 *Warcraft III*.
 While inspired by the traditional INI format, BNI introduces relaxed syntax rules and game-specific conventions tailored for structured game data.

+## Tools

+Related tools that support or build on the BNI format:

+- [tree-sitter-bni](https://github.com/WarRaft/tree-sitter-bni) — a Tree-sitter grammar for the BNI format, enabling syntax-aware parsing, highlighting, and editor support.
+- [JASS-Tree-sitter-Rust](https://github.com/WarRaft/JASS-Tree-sitter-Rust) — a standalone binary providing
+  Tree-sitter-powered language support for JASS and BNI via LSP, integrated with VSCode and usable independently.

+These tools are maintained in separate repositories and can be used independently or together.

 ## Key Features

 - Section headers using `[SectionName]` syntax.